Depression / Anxiety

 Source: Published on yourHealth Magazine Oct 2006

-By Kuan C. Chou, MBA, MS, LAC
+By Dr. Kuan C. Chou, PHD, LAC

 Depression can be characterized as a loss of interest in most of usual activities.
 The symptoms may include: feeling hopeless, insomnia, agitation,decreased or increase in appetite, weight loss or weight gain, or perception of retardation, decreased libido or energy, inability to make a decision, and repeated thoughts of death.